 COM has five College-Wide SLOs, which also serve as the General Education SLOs for the college.
 These learning outcomes reflect the core competencies required for students who complete the GE program.

-- Written, Oral, and Visual Communication: Communicate effectively in writing, orally, and/or visually using traditional and/or modern information resources and supporting technology.
+- Written, Oral, and Visual Communication: Effectively and critically understand and communicate visually, in writing, and orally using traditional and/or modern information resources and supporting technology.

 - Scientific and Quantitative Reasoning: Locate, identify, collect, and organize data in order to then analyze, interpret or evaluate it using mathematical skills and/or the scientific method.

 - Critical Thinking: Differentiate between facts, influences, opinions, and assumptions to reach reasoned and supportable conclusions.

 - Information Literacy: Formulate strategies to locate, evaluate, and apply information from a variety of sources — print and/or electronic.

 - Cultural Awareness and Community Engagement: Become ethically responsible, equity-minded participants in society, informed and involved in civic affairs and environmental stewardship locally, nationally, and globally.
 Demonstrate understanding and appreciation of the diversity of cultural works, practices, and beliefs.